SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 ## Benchmarking

 You may now be aware that we have many parameters in out system, and probably we need to conduct some experiments to determine the optimal values.
 That's right.
-We neen benchmarking and experiments to answer the following questions:
+We need benchmarking and experiments to answer the following questions:

 1. What is the initial number for front-end server and middle-end server (based on the QPS)?
 2. What is value of timeout when a middle-end server tries to get a request from the master?
 3. What is the optimal ratio of front-end and middle-end servers?
 The optimal value might different under different load pattern.

+Thus, designing a auto-scalable system is not only about algorithma dn strategies.
+We also need to carefully study the load pattern and conduct some experiments to determine how we should tweark our system.